 The National Federation of Nursing Professions Orders (until 15 February 2018 of the Ipasvi Colleges) is a non-economic public law body, which acts as a subsidiary body of the State, established by Law no. 1049 of 29 October 1954, and regulated by Legislative Decree no. 233 of 13 September 1946 and subsequent Presidential Decree no. 221 of 5 April 1950, as amended by Law no. 3 of 11/1/2018.

-The Federation, nationwide:
+The Federation, at national level:

 - coordinates and promotes the activities of the respective Provincial Orders.